Analog cosmological reheating in an ultracold Bose gas: Expanding spacetime in Bose gases

+The analogous equations for the non-relativistic system have a similar structure.
+To see this, we factor out the fast oscillations due to the mass term in \cref{eq:eomrel} from the canonically quantized inflaton field~$\hat{\cosmicinflaton}(\tau, \vect{x})$, defining a slowly varying complex field~$\cosmicbosefield(\tau, \vect{x})$ via the relation

+where $\mathrm{h.c.}$ denotes the Hermitian conjugate.
+As shown in \cref{app:nonrelativisticlimit}, provided typical momenta, expansion velocities, and field values are small, this new field evolves according to the equation~\cite{Suarez:2015fga}

-\Cref{eq:eomnonherm} has the familiar form of the Heisenberg equations of motion generated by the Hamiltonian of an ultracold Bose gas \labelcref{eq:hamiltonian} in absence of an external trapping potential.
-The kinetic term is proportional to $a^{-2}$, which describes redshift of momenta in the co-moving frame, and the dilution of the system due to the expansion is expressed by a non-Hermitian term causing the norm of the field to decay.
+with coupling~$g= {\lambda \hbar^4 }/{ 8 m^2 c}$. \Cref{eq:eomnonherm} is reminiscent of the Heisenberg equations of motion generated by the Hamiltonian of an ultracold Bose gas~\eqref{eq:hamiltonian} in absence of an external trapping potential.
+The kinetic term is proportional to $a^{-2}$, which describes the redshift of momenta in the co-moving frame, and the dilution of the system due to the expansion is expressed by a non-Hermitian term causing the norm of the field to decay.

-In analogy to the transformation to conformal variables in the relativistic system, we now introduce a new time variable $\labtime$ via the relation ${\diff \labtime = \diff \cosmictime / a^2}$, which we refer to as the lab time, and the rescaled field operator ${\labbosefield = \cosmicbosefield a^{d/2}}$.
-By virtue of relations \labelcref{eq:mappinghierarchy}, it is straightforward to show that within the outlined approximations the canonical commutation relations \labelcref{eq:canonicalcomm} imply bosonic equal-time commutation relations for the field $\labbosefield$,
+In analogy to the transformation to conformal variables known in quantum field theory on curved spacetime~\cite{mukhanov2007introduction}, we now introduce a new time variable $\labtime$ via the relation ${\diff \labtime = \diff \cosmictime / a^2}$, which we refer to as the laboratory time, and the rescaled field operator ${\labbosefield = \cosmicbosefield a^{d/2}}$. \Cref{eq:eomnonherm} then takes the standard form of the equations of motion for a non-relativistic bosonic field generated by the Hamiltonian~\eqref{eq:hamiltonian},